 Online bulletin boards also offer fraudsters the opportunity to make money by bolstering the price of small cap, thinly traded stock.
 Fraudsters may take to investing bulletin boards like those on Reddit under different aliases to offer and substantiate inside information about contracts, products, or mergers, and give the appearance of profitable investment opportunity.
 Before acting on the advice of online bulletin boards, it’s important to substantiate the claims on your own (either by contacting the SEC, or your state’s exchange).

 As a general rule of thumb, it’s important to invest in stocks which you have thoroughly researched.
-I primarily choose to invest in individual publicly traded companies since I can substantiate claims on my I own, and I do my investing through discount brokerages like Scottrade or TD Ameritrade.
+I primarily choose to invest in individual publicly traded companies since I can substantiate claims on my I own, and I do my investing through discount brokerages like TD Ameritrade.
 If you do not have time or the desire to invest on your own, and you want to avoid scams, consider a robo-advisor like Wealthfront or Betterment.
 These companies invest in broad indexes, and won’t overload you on a single stock.

 A Ponzi scheme is a form of investment fraud that uses new investor money to pay absurdly high rates to newer investors.
 Since the scheme relies on a constant influx of new cash it is impossible to sustain.
 For example, a scheme that promises to double your money would require an investment base greater than the population of the entire world after 35 rounds of investing.
 An investment that requires that you recruit other members is likely a Ponzi scheme.